Portuguese Volleyball Super Cup

 The Portuguese Volleyball Super Cup or Supertaça de Portugal is an annual Portuguese volleyball competition played by the champions of the Campeonato Nacional de Voleibol and the winners of the Taça de Portugal de Voleibol.
 It is organized by the Federação Portuguesa de Voleibol and its first edition (won by Benfica) took place in 1990.
 Sporting CP won the next three, with Castêlo da Maia and Sporting de Espinho dominating the next eight years, winning four titles each.
 In 2002, the tournament was interrupted and only resumed in 2010, with Castêlo da Maia winning its fifth.
-From 2011 to 2016, Benfica won six Supertaças in a row, becoming the most honoured club in the competition, currently with 11 trophies.
+From 2011 to 2016, Benfica won six Supertaças in a row, becoming the most honoured club in the competition, currently with 12 trophies.
+Sporting CP are the current holders winning the 2025 edition over Benfica, for their 5th Super Cup.